jjyao88/unlock-felica-pixel/README.md

 # The Magisk module to Unlock Felica on Global Pixel Devices

 ## Description
 This module will *systemlessly* patch **PixelNfc** system app, which will check whether the pixel is Japanese SKU.
-Also mark FeliCa enabled in `felica_common.cfg`
+Also mark FeliCa enabled in `felica/common.cfg`

 I have only tested on Pixel 4 XL with Android 13, Should work on any Google Pixel device that runs Android 11+ at least.